ChiragVaghela10/digit_recognition/README.md

 The following figure shows graph of accuracy vs K neighbors:<br/><br/>
 ![Accuracy vs K](blob/Accuracy_vs_K.png)

+##### Findings

+The plot is an illustration of 'Elbow Method' and shows that the accuracy peaks when k is in range of 5 - 10.
+Then the accuracy sharply decreases indicating accuracy peak as overfit of the model.
+The sharp decrease in accuracy is due distinct features of the digits present in data and to the generalization of model.
+The further slow decrease in accuracy is supported by the fact that overall cost function is non-increasing function which is to calculate minimum distance between mean (centroid) and the data points.

 ## Installation
 1. Create a virtual environment.